NERDSITU/superblockify/docs/getting_started.md

 ## Development Setup

-For development, we recommend using `micromamba` to create a virtual environment and installing the package in editable mode.
-Alternatively, one can use `conda` or `mamba` to create the environment (they can be used interchangeably).
-After cloning the repository, navigate to the root folder and create the environment with the wished python version and the development dependencies.
+For development, clone the repository, navigate to the root folder and create the environment with the wished python version and the development dependencies.

 ```bash